Heavenly Ever After: Synopsis

 An elderly woman named Lee Hae-sook died at the age of 80.
 Since her husband's accident, she has provided for her family on her own.
 Hae-sook makes an odd choice when she first arrives at the Heaven Admission Counseling Office: she decides to keep her 80-year-old appearance for her afterlife.
 Her husband's affectionate remarks that she was gorgeous at all ages, but particularly now, had an impact on this choice.
 Hae-sook and her husband, Ko Nak-joon, are reunited in Heaven.
 But she is shocked to see him in his younger, thirty-year-old self, and he is equally shocked to see her looking older.
 As it happens, Hae-sook is the only individual in Heaven who has decided against going back to their younger self.
 In the meantime, Nak-joon delivers letters of well wishes from Earth while working as a postman in Heaven.
-While he waited for Hae-sook, he constructed a stunning home in Heaven and died before her.
+While he waited for Hae-sook, he constructed a stunning home in Heaven.